 What Are Nursing School Requirements?

 But one constant is the continual growth of nursing jobs, which is rising along with the tremendous expansion of the health care industry.

-You’ll learn basic lab skills, nursing theory and clinical practice, but you’ll also take other general college courses.
-With an Associate Degree in Nursing (AND), you can become either a licensed practical nurse (LPN) or registered nurse (RN), and this is the quickest and easiest way into the profession.
+You’ll learn basic lab skills, nursing theory, and clinical practice.
+With an ADN, you can become either a licensed practical nurse (LPN) or registered nurse (RN), and this is the quickest and easiest way into the profession.

-Bachelor of science in nursing (BSN)
+Bachelor of Science in Nursing (BSN)

-A B.S. in nursing is a four-year degree, and you’ll likely have more job opportunities if you earn a BSN.
-In addition to the general core courses that all college students take, you’ll learn the specific skills you need to become a nurse.
+A BS in nursing is a four-year degree, and you’ll likely have more job opportunities if you make the commitment to earning a BSN.

 Once you’ve chosen your degree path, the requirements you need to complete admission become clear.